AlexeyMalafeev/kfw-the-game/docs/backlog.md

 qi shouldn't increase by default?
 Maybe it should even decrease unless you focus.
 It could increase when you successfully defend or attack.

-momentum style / techs

 On dodge / block / hit / fall - techniques

-fury (when low on hp, increase atk or str or crit)

 Some opponents enter fury spontaneously

 item bundles

 Observe opponent: see atts and moves, but selectively, with ??

-refactor:
-* @property

 story:
 * righteous sect, evil sect, triads?